 Note that the distance from either parking area to the ocean entry is between 4 and 5 miles.
 Be prepared to hike that distance on an unpaved road with loose gravel.
 Bring good hiking shoes, sunscreen and lots of water.
-It is possible to rent a bicycle for easier access to the lava flow at the eastern (Kalapana) entrance.

 Safety concerns at the lava ocean entry

 There are two main concerns regarding your safety if you want to see the lava flow into the ocean.
 These are: